alexstarbuck/ai-therapist-wiki/docs/concepts/02-ai-therapist-differentiation.md

 - We offer **low-friction access** to psychological help in cultures or economies where professional therapy is out of reach.
 That’s a **massive global differentiator**, especially in underserved markets.

 ---
-## The Pivot Toward Triage + University Use Case
+## Triage + University Use Case

 We are **narrowing the funnel**, focusing on a **real-world, institutionally supported, and ethically stable use case** — student mental health triage.

 This:

 - Gives us **institutional legitimacy** (Faculty + Hospital);
 - Positions the system as a **clinical support tool**, not an autonomous therapist;